 Being kinder to yourself may reduce the pressure you feel in different situations, which will also help reduce your stress.

-- Reward yourself for achievements – even for small things like finishing a piece of work or making a decision.
-This will reinforce those good habits!
-Take a walk around your neighborhood, read a book, treat yourself to food you enjoy, or simply tell yourself “well done.”
+- Reward yourself for achievements, even for small things like finishing a piece of work or making a decision.
+Read a book, treat yourself to food you enjoy, or simply tell yourself “well done.”

-- Get a change of scenery – you might want to go for a drive, a walk, or have a coffee with a friend over video.
+- Get a change of scenery.
+Go for a drive, take a walk, or meet a friend outside or over video.

 - Solve conflict, if you can.
-This sometimes can be very difficult when speaking to a manager, colleague or family member about problems in your relationship.
-By talking with them, you can find ways to move forward.
+This can sometimes be very difficult when speaking to a manager, colleague or family member, but by talking with them, you can find ways to move forward.